 Former Decatur doctor Michael Dick acquitted in sex abuse trial

 Feb.
-4—Michael Dick, a former Decatur doctor who lost his license over allegations of sexual misconduct with patients, was acquitted by a jury today of the only felony charge he faced.
+6—Michael Dick, a former Decatur doctor who lost his license over allegations of sexual misconduct with patients, was acquitted by a jury Friday of the only felony charge he faced.

 Britt Cauthen, Dick's lawyer, said he hopes this is the first step in Dick's medical license being reinstated.

-Jury deliberations began Thursday and ended this morning with the jury acquitting Dick of first-degree sexual abuse, a Class C felony.
+Jury deliberations began Thursday and ended Friday morning with the jury acquitting Dick of first-degree sexual abuse, a Class C felony.

 Dick, who was a rheumatologist, testified on his own behalf.
-The alleged victim has a traumatic brain injury and is not able to communicate, but Debbie Hicks, her aunt, testified she witnessed Dick rubbing the niece's arm and touching her breast during a medical exam in 2017.
+The alleged victim has a traumatic brain injury and is not able to communicate, but Debbie Hicks, her aunt, said she witnessed Dick rubbing the niece's arm and touching her breast in 2017, even though Hicks was the patient, not her niece.
+Dick denied any wrongdoing and said he touched the niece's shoulder to comfort her.

 It was the alleged victim's disability — she is a quadriplegic — that elevated the charges in this case to a felony.
 First-degree sexual abuse under Alabama law is committed when a defendant "subjects another person to sexual contact who is incapable of consent by reason of being physically helpless or mentally incapacitated."